 TradeMONSTER ReviewOpen an Account

-Pricey minimum for single-contract trades; lack of charting studies; additional fees for pre- and post-hours trading.
+Pricey minimum for single-contract trades; mobile app feature-rich but slow to load; additional fees for pre- and post-hours trading.

 |Commissions & Fees|